Una luz en el camino

 Una luz en el camino (A Light on the Road) is a Mexican children's telenovela produced by Mapat L. de Zatarain for Televisa in 1998.
 It is an adaptation of the 1991–1992 Argentinian children's telenovela El árbol azul.

-On Monday, March 30, 1998, Canal de las Estrellas started broadcasting Una luz en el camino weekdays at 4:30pm, replacing Sin ti.
-The last episode was broadcast on Friday, July 31, 1998, with Gotita de amor replacing it the following day.
+On Monday, March 30, 1998, Canal de las Estrellas started broadcasting Una luz en el camino weekdays at 4:30pm, replacing Sin tí.
+The last episode was broadcast on Friday, July 31, 1998, with Gotita de amor replacing it the following Monday.

 Veronica Merchant and Guillermo Capetillo starred as protagonists, Mariana Botas starred as child protagonist, while Susana Zabaleta and Zaide Silvia Gutiérrez starred as antagonists.